radixdlt/official-examples/step-by-step/19-candy-store-tests/README.md

-has various methods to arrange and execute in the simulated ledger, like `new_allocated_account()` and `execute_manifest_ignoring_fee()` while the [ManifestBuilder](https://docs.radixdlt.com/docs/rust-manifest-builder) is used to create a transaction manifests inside a rust file.
-These allow us to test a variety of interaction with the Candy Store and be sure that none will fail.
+has various methods to arrange and execute in the simulated ledger, like `new_allocated_account()` and `execute_manifest_ignoring_fee()` while the [ManifestBuilder](https://docs.radixdlt.com/docs/rust-manifest-builder) is used to create transaction manifests inside a rust file.
+These allow us to test a variety of interactions with the Candy Store and be sure that none will fail.
 Have a closer look at the file to see more of how this works.

 ## Using Candy Store Tests

 Testing is simple with the `scrypto test` command.
 This will run all the tests in the package.
-Try is for yourself:
+Try it for yourself:

 ```sh
 cd step-by-step/19-candy-store-tests